Learning Multiple Tasks with Multilinear Relationship Networks: Experiments

 \subsection{Visualization Analysis}

-We show that DRN can learn more reasonable task relationships with deep features than MTRL with shallow features, by visualizing the task covariance matrices ${\bf\Sigma}$ learned by MTRL and DRN in Figures~\ref{fig:MTRL_Hinton} and \ref{fig:DRN_Hinton}, respectively.
-Prior knowledge on task similarity in the Office-Caltech dataset \cite{cite:ECCV10SGF} describes that tasks \textbf{A}, \textbf{W} and \textbf{D} are more similar with each other while they are significantly dissimilar to task \textbf{C}.
-DRN successfully captures this prior task relationship and enhances the task correlation across dissimilar tasks, which enables stronger transferability for multi-task learning.
-Furthermore, all tasks are positively correlated (green color) in DRN, implying that all tasks can better reinforce each other.
+We show that MRN can learn more reasonable task relationships with deep features than MTRL with shallow features, by visualizing the Hinton diagrams of task covariances learned by MTRL and MRN (${\bm\Sigma_3^{fc8}}$) in Figures~\ref{fig:MTRL_Hinton} and \ref{fig:MRN_Hinton}, respectively.
+Prior knowledge on task similarity in the Office-Caltech dataset \cite{cite:CVPR12GFK} describes that tasks \textbf{A}, \textbf{W} and \textbf{D} are more similar with each other while they are relatively dissimilar to task \textbf{C}.
+MRN successfully captures this prior task relationship and enhances the task correlation across dissimilar tasks, which enables stronger transferability for multi-task learning.
+Furthermore, all tasks are positively correlated (green color) in MRN, implying that all tasks can better reinforce each other.
 However, some of the tasks (\textbf{D} and \textbf{C}) are still negatively correlated (red color) in MTRL, implying these tasks should be drawn far apart and cannot improve with each other.

-We illustrate the feature transferability by visualizing in Figures~\ref{fig:MTDL_tSNE} and \ref{fig:DRN_tSNE} the t-SNE embeddings \cite{cite:MM14Caffe,cite:ICML15DAN} of the images in the Office-Caltech dataset with MTDL features and DRN features, respectively.
-Compared with MTDL features, the data points with DRN features are discriminated better across different categories, i.e. each category has small intra-class variance and large inter-class margin; and the data points are also aligned better across different tasks, i.e. the embeddings of different tasks overlap well, implying that different tasks reinforce each other effectively and improve category discrimination performance.
-This verifies that with joint relationship discovery, DRN can learn even more transferable features for multi-task learning.
+We illustrate the feature transferability by visualizing in Figures~\ref{fig:DMTL-TF_tSNE} and \ref{fig:MRN_tSNE} the t-SNE embeddings \cite{cite:ICML15DAN} of the images in the Office-Caltech dataset with DMTL-TF features and MRN features, respectively.
+Compared with DMTL-TF features, the data points with MRN features are discriminated better across different categories, i.e., each category has small intra-class variance and large inter-class margin; the data points are also aligned better across different tasks, i.e. the embeddings of different tasks overlap well, implying that different tasks reinforce each other effectively.
+This verifies that with multilinear relationship learning, MRN can learn more transferable features for multi-task learning.